DeV-Parekh/Smart_Marksheet_Scanner/README.md

 many organizations is data archiving and management.

-We have realized this problem and have decided to come up with a solution which automate the entire process of data acquisition from the marksheet.
+We have realized this problem and have decided to come up with a solution which automates the entire process of data acquisition from the marksheet.
-Using OCR model, it can read any marksheet pdf with ease and store it in the database with very great accuracy and efficiency.
+Using OCR model, it can read most marksheet of GSEB and CBSE with ease and store it in the database with great accuracy and efficiency.